 I’ve been wanting to visit Neuschwanstein Castle, a nineteenth-century Romanesque Revival palace, near Munich in the southern Bavaria region of Germany for a very long time.
-I’ve been to Germany so many times, but never close enough to visit the castle on an easy day trip.
-So when we were in Munich this year for Oktoberfest, I made sure that we reserved a day to finally visit Neuschwanstein castle.
+I’ve been to Germany so many times, but never close enough to visit Neuschwanstein castle on an easy day trip.
+So when we were in Munich this year for Oktoberfest, I made sure that we reserved a day to finally visit Neuschwanstein castle from Munich.

 First, a little about the castle, in case you don’t already know.
 King Ludwig II was apparently a bit of a recluse.
 He built the castle in order to escape from the public eye.
-But just a few days after his death in 1886, his beloved castle was opened to the public, and it has been the most visited castle or palace in Europe.
+But just a few days after his death in 1886, his beloved castle was opened to the public, and it the most famous castle in Germany.
+Not to mention the most visited castle or palace in Europe.
 According to the Neuschwanstein vistor website, “every year 1.4 million people visit ‘the castle of the fairy-tale king’.
 In the summer around 6,000 visitors a day stream through rooms that were intended for a single inhabitant.”

-If you want to visit Neuschwanstein Castle from Munich, it pays to plan ahead, since you’ll be competing for the available daily tickets with the other 5,999 visitors that day.
+If you want to do what we did and go from Munich to Neuschwanstein Castle, it pays to plan ahead, since you’ll be competing for the available daily tickets with the other 5,999 visitors that day.
 It is free to walk around the grounds of the castle and to view it from the bridge.
 No ticket is required to do that.
-You will need a ticket if you intend to go inside for a tour.
+You will need a ticket if you intend to go inside for a tour to see the Neuschwanstein castle interior.

 Tickets for the tour can only be purchased online or at the ticket office in the village below the castle.
+They are limited to a certain number each day.
 I highly encourage you to prebook your tickets, so you can avoid the line, and the obvious disappointment you’ll feel when you learn there are no more tickets for the day.
 Just remember that you must purchase tickets no later than 3pm at least 2 days ahead.
-I don’t recommend you wait that late to book, especially if you want a specific time slot.
+I don’t recommend you wait that long to book, especially if you want a specific time slot.

 If you show up the day of and are able to get a ticket, there is no guarantee when that will be.
-It’s very unlikely that you’ll be able to pick your first choice time slot, unless it’s in the dead of winter when no one else is there.
+It’s very unlikely that you’ll be able to pick your first choice time slot, unless it’s in the dead of winter or no one else is there.
+That doesn’t happen very often.

 How to Get to Neuschwanstein Castle From Munich